gunnargrosch/ServerlessDaysStockholm/src/site/content/workshops/Azure.Serverless.md

 type: "page"
 layout: "workshop"
 title: Microsoft Serverless Azure Workshop
-short: "More information to come"
-description: "More information to come"
-takeaways: Learn how to run serverless on Azure together with Microsoft
+short: "Build with end-to-end Azure serverless solutions.
+Enjoy freedom from infrastructure management no matter what type of application you’re building or technologies you’re using.
+Choose from a range of serverless execution environments, fully managed services, and a comprehensive set of developer tools and services to build your applications."
+description: "<p><b>Build with end-to-end Azure serverless solutions</b><br />
+Enjoy freedom from infrastructure management no matter what type of application you’re building or technologies you’re using.
+Choose from a range of serverless execution environments, fully managed services, and a comprehensive set of developer tools and services to build your applications.</p>
+<p>Read more <a href='https://azure.microsoft.com/en-us/solutions/serverless/' target='_blank'>https://azure.microsoft.com/en-us/solutions/serverless/</a></p>
+<p>Develop more efficiently with Functions, an event-driven serverless compute platform that can also solve complex orchestration problems.
+Build and debug locally without additional setup, deploy and operate at scale in the cloud, and integrate services using triggers and bindings<br />
+<ul><li><b>Choice of language</b> - Write functions using your choice of C#, Java, Javascript, Python, and other languages. </li>
+<li><b>Bring your own dependencies</b> - Functions supports NuGet and NPM, so you can use your favorite libraries.</li>
+<li><b>Integrated security</b> - Protect HTTP-triggered functions with OAuth providers such as Azure Active Directory, Facebook, Google, Twitter, and Microsoft Account.</li>
+<li><b>Simplified integration</b> - Easily leverage Azure services and software-as-a-service (SaaS) offerings.</li>
+<li>Flexible development</b> - Code your functions right in the portal or set up continuous integration and deploy your code through <a href='https://docs.microsoft.com/en-us/azure/app-service/scripts/cli-continuous-deployment-github' target='_blank'>GitHub</a>, <a href='https://docs.microsoft.com/en-us/azure/app-service/scripts/cli-continuous-deployment-vsts' target='_blank'>Azure DevOps Services</a>, and other <a href='https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git' target='_blank'>supported development tools</a>.</li>
+<li><b>Open-source</b> - The Functions runtime is open-source and <a href='https://github.com/azure/azure-webjobs-sdk-script' target='_blank'>available on GitHub</a>.</li></ul></p>"
+takeaways: Develop more efficiently with Functions
-requirements: ""
+requirements: "TBD"
 author: Microsoft
 bio: ""
 image:
 twitter:
-price: AAfter you buy your ticket for ServerlessDays Stockholm you can register for a workshop without any additional cost.
+price: After you buy your ticket for ServerlessDays Stockholm you can register for a workshop without any additional cost.
 Information will be sent to you in the confirmation email.
 when: "25 October 2019"
 duration: 08.30-16.30
 venue: Enfo, Olof Palmes Gata 31, Stockholm